Wacom-Developer/personal-knowledge-library/README.md

     relations_dict = knowledge_client.relations(uri=artwork_entity_uri)
     for ontology_property, object_property in relations_dict.items():
         print(f'  {object_property}')
-    # You will see that wacom:core#isCreatedBy is automatically inferred as relation as it is the inverse property of
+    # You will see that wacom:core#isCreatedBy is automatically inferred as a relation as it is the inverse property of
     # wacom:core#created.

     # Now, more search options